2018 Dissertation Writing Summer Camp

 Teaching in a Writing Center (CNW: 5375:0001)

-This is a 3 SH seminar / practicum offered in the fall and spring and taught by Professor Carol Severino.
+This is a 3 SH seminar / practicum offered every fall and occasionally in the spring and taught by Professor Carol Severino.
 The primary purpose of this course is to prepare graduate students and faculty to work in the Writing Center at the University of Iowa and/or other institutions.
 A secondary purpose is to introduce students to some important themes in writing studies.
 Students read articles, books, handouts, and web pages on the following related issues: reading and writing processes, one-on-one conferencing dynamics, second language writing, basic writing, first- and second-year college writing, writing across the curriculum, and writing center administration.
 Students keep a weekly journal in which they apply course readings to tutoring their own writing center students.
 An oral report on a case study of a student writer or on a resource for tutoring writing as well as a final written project are required.
-For more information and a special permission number, please e-mail Carol Severino at firstname.lastname@example.org
+For more information and a special permission number, please e-mail Carol Severino at email@example.com

 None currently scheduled